goodbadreviewer/immcheck/README.md

     // it is also possible to set a finalizer that can check
     // if object remained immutable from this point till garbage collection immcheck.CheckImmutabilityOnFinalization(&m)

+    // this function works only with `-race` or `-tags immcheck` build flags defer immcheck.RaceEnsureImmutability(&m)()

+    // this function works only with `-race` or `-tags immcheck` build flags as well immcheck.RaceCheckImmutabilityOnFinalization(&m)

     delete(m, "k1")
 }()